Im-bad-at-coding-bruhh/Im-bad-at-coding-bruhh/README.md

 - 💞️ I’m looking to collaborate on ...
 Anything AI
 - 📫 How to reach me ... uyieziirmiya@gmail.com 🙃
 - 😄 Pronouns:
 - ⚡ Fun fact: ...
-I still believe learning coding is impossible 😔
+Big weeb

 <!---
 Im-bad-at-coding-bruhh/Im-bad-at-coding-bruhh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.